ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 The web service is [nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04) enhanced with a secured connection by using [Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-use-certbot-standalone-mode-to-retrieve-let-s-encrypt-ssl-certificates-on-ubuntu-1804).
 The landing page is a modified [HTML5UP](https://html5up.net/) template, and [Atom](https://atom.io/) and [yui-compressor](https://yui.github.io/yuicompressor/) were the tools to personalize the CSS behind the landing, documentation and dashboard with [Fira Sans](https://www.fontsquirrel.com/fonts/fira-sans) as the typeface of choice.

-Even our email service is powered thanks to Open Source.
+Even our email service is a stack of Open Source tools.
 We use [mail-in-a-box](https://mailinabox.email/) with some very simple tweaks such as email forwarding and integration with Thunderbird.

 ### rOpenSci contributions